checkly/theheadless.dev/blog/posts/basics-scraping.md

 :::
 ::::

+We are using [axios](https://github.com/axios/axios) to make a `GET` request against the source URL of the image.
+The response body will contain the image itself, which can be written to a file using [fs](https://nodejs.org/api/fs.html).

 ## Generating JSON from scraping

 Once we start scraping more information, we might want to have it stored in a standard format for later use.
 Let's gather the title, author and price from each book that appears on the home page of our test site: